How To Make Clay Ganesha At Home

 clayganesha

 I just tightly folded and wrapped up the rest of the clay using plastic wrap and tape.
-If you store it in a cool place (like the basement) the clay will easily last a year and will be usable for next years festival too.
+If you store it in a cool place (like the basement) the clay will be usable for next years’ festival too.

 1. Place your ball of clay under a damp towel to keep it moist longer.
 Air Dry Clay will dry quickly.
 If you find that you are working slower take just a small ball of clay out of the box/bag each time.
 Place that ball of clay under a damp towel to keep it moist longer.